Frequently Asked Questions

 What if my Federal or NY State tax withholding was too high or low?

-A new tax-withholding certificate (W-4 Card) should be completed for 2002 if your tax status has changed during the year (e.g., marital status, number of dependents, etc.) or if you wish to increase or decrease your withholdings.
-W-4 cards are available on the Human Resources website.
+A new tax-withholding certificate (W-4 Form) should be completed if your tax status has changed during the year (e.g., marital status, number of dependents, etc.) or if you wish to increase or decrease your withholdings.
+W-4 Forms are available on the Human Resources website.

 What is my current withholding tax status on file with Colgate University?